-The first months were spent wistfully scrolling through Instagram, glumly unaware of injokes on the JCR page, and sniffing in my bed after talking on Whatsapp call to my dad, as well as being sat in an office which I initially loved to be my own space, which very quickly became insufferably silent, completely unaware of how to make something sound witty in German and of how to deal with all the horrid letters asking me to PAY URGENT SUM OF when I shouldn’t have had to.
-I was terribly homesick, for the first time in my life: torn away from my friends, still too far from my family to just go home for the weekend, I was confused and unsettled, riddled with jealousy in seeing selfies my family would send me of them on a day out (something which I probably never expressed to them: too proud).
+The first months were spent wistfully scrolling through Instagram, glumly unaware of in-jokes on the JCR page, and sniffing in my bed after talking on Whatsapp call to my dad, as well as being sat in an office which I initially loved ( my own office!) , which very quickly became insufferably silent.
+I am still completely unaware of how to make something sound witty in German and of how to deal with all the horrid letters asking me to PAY URGENT SUM OF when I shouldn’t have had to.
+The hardest part by far has been my being terribly homesick for the first time in my life: torn away from my friends, still too far from my family to just go home for the weekend, I was confused and unsettled, riddled with jealousy and bitterness most days.
+People seemed to be able to share their year abroad with others, whereas I had the opposite of that.

-I spent a lot of time indoors, snuggled in my bed, watching Fresh Meat, Josh, Siblings, all these terrible programmes I could watch on iPlayer, and sleeping, the long-lasting effects of a second year riddled with insomnia still lagging behind me.
+I spent a lot of time indoors, snuggled in bed, watching Fresh Meat, Josh, Siblings, all these terrible programmes I could watch on iPlayer, and sleeping, the long-lasting effects of a second year riddled with insomnia still lagging behind me.
 The winter months didn’t do much to disencourage this behaviour, as Stuttgart fell into one of the coldest winters I have been through: it snowed for two weeks, walks into the S-Bahn halted by an icy cover over each and every pavement.
-I think after a business trip with my Miranda Priestly – ish boss (truly lovely, but just as intimidating to me initially), which saw me sit for seven hours on a car trip to Leipzig with her, and gradually be able to sink into real conversation, not much can scare me anymore when it comes to German interaction (she said, pretending not to know about Oxford oral examinations).
+But despite the snow and my socially icy few months, both melted – I think after a business trip with my Miranda Priestly – ish boss (truly lovely, but just as intimidating to me initially), which saw me sit for seven hours on a car trip to Leipzig with her, and gradually be able to sink into real conversation, not much can scare me anymore when it comes to German interaction (she said, pretending not to know about Oxford orals).

-Things following that trip to Eastern Germany and an illuminating flight back to Oxford, and a rather fun work Christmas dinner, as I mentioned in a past post (by the way, I didn’t have to sing after all).
-I can contribute (if somewhat dimly, and relying far too much on emojis) to a Whatsapp chat group with three of the colleagues who have become my regular lunch buddies: all who had arrived at the company just a month before me, just as new as me.
+Things following that trip to Eastern Germany included an illuminating flight back to Oxford, and a rather fun work Christmas dinner, as I mentioned in a past post (by the way, I didn’t have to sing after all).
+I can contribute (if somewhat dimly, and relying far too much on emojis) to a Whatsapp chat group with three of the colleagues who have become my regular lunch buddies.
 I can book a bus online and navigate my way through unfamiliar train stations, bus stops, and airports, be it Munich, Bonn, or Zurich.
-I can even pick up a phone ringing on Martina, my colleague’s, desk as it rings incessantly and calmly state she’ll be right back and should I take a message?
+I can even pick up a phone ringing on Martina, my colleague’s, desk as it rings incessantly, and calmly state she’ll be right back and should I take a message?
 (My phone, incidentally, never rings).

-I proudly chaperoned my mum and auntie, who came to visit me for a belated 21st birthday celebration and booked a hotel in Munich, around town, showing them the Glockenspiel, and patiently waiting as they crooned over the shiny Peugeot saucepans in Galeria Kaufhof, buying far too much kitchen equipment (I gave up on attempting to take them to Lenbach art gallery) and tried to understand German women’s taste by looking at which precious stones wore sold the most.
+I proudly chaperoned my mum and auntie, who came to visit me for a belated 21st birthday celebration and booked a hotel in Munich, around town, showing them the Glockenspiel, and patiently waiting as they crooned over the shiny Peugeot saucepans in Galeria Kaufhof, buying far too much kitchen equipment (I gave up on attempting to take them to Lenbach art gallery.
 I think the thing they bought most of was dried mango in the Viktualienmarkt, even though I ushered them towards cuckoo clocks and various other typical things.
 The following week, I went to Bonn, staying with my friend Fran (who is staying in the most ridiculously gorgeous house I could’ve imagined anyone could rent as a student), who sweetly celebrated my birthday by bringing me a surprise doughnut tray at midnight and giving me a parcel of love including a German decoupage magazine and DM face masks.
-Mainz was written off the list as I climbed my way back from a terrible week and spent the weekend cleaning and working.
-Oh well.

-Amongst other achievements, I have managed to write to the national electricity company (arseholes), argue with them on the phone, finally being listened to and cleared of nonxistent payments.
-I have sat my way through one theatre show , two cinema dates with myself, twenty-ish Zumba classes and many work lunches picking up sayings and jokes, understanding everything and yet unable to fish out the right words to slot in.
+Amongst other achievements, I have managed to write to the national electricity company (this is the bit I could insert a swear word between brackets, but will refrain from doing so…), argue with them on the phone, finally being listened to and cleared of non-existent payments.
+I have sat my way through one theatre show , two solo cinema dates, twenty-ish Zumba classes and many work lunches picking up sayings and jokes, understanding everything and yet unable to fish out the right words to slot in.
 This is what I struggle the most with still: the full comprehension, yet weak self-inclusion.In an office which has an incredibly friendly atmosphere, where people hang “Happy birthday” bunting on people’s doors and abandon their work to complain about someone eating chicken on the road outside, leave far too much cake in the kitchen daily, and organise bowling evenings together, I am scared of coming across as cold and uninterested when I am anything but.
 There is not much I can do about this but simply work on self-improvement.

 Oxford, whilst continuing to loom in my brain telling me to work (I know…), is no longer a panacea I want to return to.
 Sometimes I google-map the city and it hits me just how claustrophobic it is.
-I imagine spending my evening shut in my room, or putting up with irritating freshers in the bar, and it dissolves – the one painful note was finalist formal, but now that’s been and gone, so I might as well forget about it.
-Being told recently me and Sara would end up next door to each other in final year has been the best news in a while – although I hope she likes my morning shower playlist..
+I imagine spending my evening shut in my room, or putting up with irritating freshers in the bar, and it dissolves – the one painful note was finalist formal, which I missed, and got overly upset about.
+A particularly petty episode of Germany’s Next Top Model cheered me up.
+Being told recently me and Sara would end up next door to each other in final year has been the best news in a while, and something I am really looking forward to next year.

-Jokes aside, there is something which has revealed itself to me, which I have only fully realised when forced to be fully entrenched in it: for the first time in my life, I enjoy spending my time alone.
-This is not an Oxford “one hour alone” in the Tay eating my lunch reading Cherwell surrounded by people frantically typing away on their laptops.
-Even in the library I’m surrounded by people I know.
-This is weeks, months, perfectly capable of handling being surrounded by no people my age and with interaction occurring at work.
-Evenings are mine, and feel glorious: most days, I try to go to my gym and survive through more exercise, the sauna the award at the end of it, the walk back tiring me out completely, collapsing in bed unable to keep even one eye open to skim Pavese.
+Above all, there is something which has revealed itself to me, which I have only fully realised when forced to be fully entrenched in it: for the first time in my life, I enjoy spending my time alone.
+This is not an Oxford “one hour alone” in the Tay eating my lunch skimming Cherwell surrounded by people frantically typing away on their laptops.
+This is weeks, months, perfectly capable of handling being surrounded by no people my age and with human interaction mainly occurring at work.
+Evenings are mine, and feel glorious: most days, I try to go to my gym and survive through more exercise, the sauna the award at the end of it, the walk back tiring me out completely, collapsing in bed unable to keep even one eye open to glance at Pavese.

 The best investment I have made here has without doubt been my 20 euro payment for a library card, as I have come to the conclusion that I like going to the Stadtbibliothek and reading by myself far more than desperately attempting to mingle with expats in smelly Irish pubs.
 Spending hours there at a time, slowly making my way up each of its floors every hour or so, has gained me a few odd looks.
 Why would someone my age care to look around the elderly section full of old war archives and newspapers from the 80s?
 Something that has come back rushing towards me has been reading ( recent development- this is as fresh as this past Wednesday), as I have inhaled Dahl’s short stories for adults (I couldn’t find them anywhere!), a poetry book by Bukowski, A room of one’s own, and a very strange novel called How the light gets in, all in the past week.
 Guiltily done, true, as my reading list makes my shelves ache in my little postcard-plastered room.
 My windows are divided into books to read and books I want to read, amongst these books which have been on a mental “bucket book list” for years.